uw-dims/dims-finalreport/docs/source/challenges.rst

 in order to quickly "solve" the problem at hand and move on to the next thing.

-Taking this kind of a short-cut, bypassing the time investment to learn (or at the very minimum, familiarizing oneself with the content of available documentation by skimming through it completely) can result in problems later on.
-Scripts may be written that restrict or limit the utility of the program being called, or that perform extra work that could be done in a more straight-forward or idiomatic way using advanced features of the tool in question.
-When someone is tasked with solving a particular problem, given a set of requirements or use cases that should be satisfied, it is important that they take responsibility for studying the tool being used to understand how best to use it.
+Taking such short-cuts, trying to avoid the investment of time required to learn the capabilities of a given tool can result in problems later on.
+Scripts may be written that restrict or limit the utility of the underlying programs they call, or that perform extra work that could be done in a more straight-forward or idiomatic way using advanced features of the underlying programs.
+At the very minimum, everyone sharing use of a common tool must have a sufficient baseline familiarization with the content of available documentation by skimming through it completely to be able to quickly get past a blocker.

+When someone is tasked with solving a particular problem, given a set of requirements or use cases that should be satisfied, it is important that they take responsibility for studying the tool(s) being used to understand how best to perform the task at hand and to share their knowledge with other team members using the same tool.
+It does not work for the project lead to have to become the expert in every tool and micro-manage how team members do their work.

+This problem was exacerbated in the DIMS Project due to the large number of new and rapidly changing tools and technologies that are necessary to assemble a system with the complexity defined in the project scope of work.
+Given project team members had experience in specific programming languages and some familiarity with Unix system administration on their own development workstations.
+Going beyind their experience and pushing them to rapidly and constantly learn new things is not easy, and is sometimes resisted.
+During this project every team member was pushed to learn new programming languages, new data storage mechanisms, new inter-process communication protocols, new software development tools and processes, new types of security event data, and new concepts in network and host forensics required to process security event data, threat intelligence streams, and malware artifact metadata.

 .. _staffingchallenges: